Boris-Barboris/AtmosphereAutopilot/README.md

 Short GUI description:
 * _Level_ - simple leveling regime.
 Upon activation, CF will save surface-relative inclination of velocity and will follow it.
 If altitude is not set, will keep vertical speed at zero.
 * _Course_ - follows azimuth setpoint, set in field _desired course_.
 If altitude is not set, will keep vertical speed at zero.
 On high latitudes (>80 degrees) will switch to _Level_ mode.
 * _Waypoint_ - primitive waypoint following.
 Designed for pick-and-fly functionality.
-When activated, _pick waypoint_ button appears under mode tabs, as well as waypoint latitude-longtitude representation.
+When activated, _pick waypoint_ button appears under mode tabs, as well as waypoint latitude-longtitude representation and distance to it in straight line (through planet core).
 Waypoint control is turned off when destination is closer than 200 meters to be followed by _Level_ mode activation.
 * _desired course_ - azimuth in degrees to follow in _Course_ mode.
-* _Hold specific altitude_ - activate if want altitude control.
-* _desired altitude_ - desired baromethric altitude in meters above sea level.
 * _Speed control_ - throttle automation to maintain speed setpoint.
 Handeled by "Prograde thrust controller
+* _Vertical motion control_ - activate altitude or vertical speed control.
+Otherwise vertical speed is kept at zero.
+* _Altitude_ - hold altitude, meters above sea level.
+* _Vertical speed_ - hold vertical speed, meters per second.

+"Advanced options" description:
 * _pseudo-FLC_ - toggle for pseudo-FLC (Flight Level Change) control law for ascend.
 Will force CF to respect speed setpoint and craft thrust parameters when choosing ascent angle.
 * _flc margin_ - default value 15 m/s.
 Span of pseudo-FLC algorithm relaxation region.
 Decrease if don't want to tolerate errors in speed.
 Algorithm will not converge below some minimal value, so be careful.
 * _strength mult_ - default value 0.75.
 Will be multiplied in the runtime on Director controller's strength to restrain maneuvers.
 Tune to achieve slover or faster behaviour.
 * _height relax time_ - default value 6.0 seconds.
 Time frame of proportional control law jurisdiction, related to relaxation behaviour.
 Tune to prevent overshooting, if really needed.
 * _height relax Kp_ - gain for proportional law, decrease to slow down relaxation.
 * _max climb angle_ - default value 30 degrees.
 Global limit on climb and drop maneuver velocity pitch.
 Will sometimes be exceeded, it's okay.
+* _use keys_ - use pitch and yaw keys to control course and altitude\vertical speed setpoints.
+This flag is toggled by "CF keys input mode" hotkey.
+* _hotkey course speed_ - tweak to manage course setpoint change speed.
+* _hotkey altitude speed_ - tweak to manage altitude setpoint change speed.
+* _hotkey vertspeed speed_ - tweak to manage vertical speed setpoint change speed.
+* _hotkey vertspeed snap_ - tweak to manage vertical speed snap to zero margin.

+Hotkeys:
+* "Pitch keys" - alter vertical motion setpoint, altitude or vertical speed (whatever is active at the moment).
+* "Yaw keys" - alter course setpoint.
+* "CF keys input mode" - default hotkey is _Right Alt_, toggles whether Pitch and yaw is used to control setpoints.

 # Default Modules descriptions